 I encourage you to examine the link above to review the whole lesson, but I'd like to concentrate on the "Writing to Explain" (Exercise 4) question here.
 It says:

-While I am not a mathematician, I'm a college graduate who was a National Merit Scholar Semifinalist and completed AP Calculus in high school, and I would say that the answer should be "p-2, because that is the difference between the rows, and the missing three figures are $28, $33, and $38."
+While I am not a mathematician, I'm a college graduate who completed AP Calculus in high school, and I would say that the answer should be "p-2, because that is the difference between the rows, and the missing three figures are $28, $33, and $38."
 (I would also suggest that this is a ridiculous example, as no retail store would ever keep the dollar amount of a discount constant as customers made larger purchases.
 They would at least keep the percentage constant, if not give a larger percentage break for larger purchases.)

 This question is Exercise 4 and is therefore worth 3 points, as much as the other 3 questions in this section combined: